Doctor Who Live: Plot

 Following a performance by Scarecrows between the acts, the second act starts with the Cybermen being released into the audience.
 The Daleks appear, and they reveal that they were the ones who gave Vorgenson the concept for the Minimiser by projecting the ideas into his dreams.
 They capture the Doctor and imprison him inside of a box on the stage.
 The Doctor releases the Cybermen from the Minimiser, and they fight the Daleks.
-Though the Daleks initially had the upper hand, the Cybermen use upgraded technology to overpower the Daleks.
+Though the Daleks initially have the upper hand, the Cybermen use upgraded technology to overpower the Daleks.
 The Daleks retreat into the Minimiser.
 Vorgenson apologizes to the Doctor for his actions, and the Doctor reveals he returned everyone trapped in the Minimiser back to their respective homes, barring the Daleks, who remain trapped.
 A single Dalek appears and threatens the Doctor, but the arrival of the TARDIS overpowers the Dalek and sends it away.
 The Doctor leaves in the TARDIS.